-Hello Arlene and welcome to the Transition California Community Network!
+"Hello Berry and welcome to the Transition California Community Network!
 We are happy that you joined and welcome your involvement and sharing with the community.
 Here is a link to the 'how to' video tutorials for using and navigating the…"

-"Hello Agnes and welcome to the Transition California Community Network!
+"Hello Mike and welcome to the Transition California Community Network!
 We are happy that you joined and welcome your involvement and sharing with the community.
 Here is a link to the 'how to' video tutorials for using and navigating the…"